underscoren/barodocs/README.md

  - Improve search functionality
  - Improve mobile browsing experience
  - Replace all usage of jquery and replace bootstrap with bootstrap-react
- - Fix weird bug where the icon image sometimes bugs out
  - Use a better XML parser